Team

 BE/PL

 PhD Urban Planner & Landscape Architect with over 25 years of international experience in urban development, town planning, carbon-neutral cities transition, project integration, coordination and management.
 Participatory and inclusive approach in delivering strategic documents on green cities.
-Recognized professional within the ISOCARP (International Society of City and Regional Planners).
-Founder of Just Consultancy SRL, endorsed as friend of the New European Bauhaus.
+Recognized professional within the International Society of City and Regional Planners.
+Founder of Just Consultancy SRL.

 Illustration